Animal Liberation Press Office

-The press offices position is that it receives claims of responsibility from anonymous cells, and that its officers "do not engage in illegal activities, nor do they know any individuals who do."
-In contrast, a British High court judge described press officer Robin Webb as a "central and pivotal figure" in the ALF.
+The press office's position is that it receives claims of responsibility from anonymous cells, and that its officers "do not engage in illegal activities, nor do they know any individuals who do."
+In contrast, a British High Court judge described press officer Robin Webb as a "central and pivotal figure" in the ALF.

 Offices

 United Kingdom

 The first press office was founded in the UK in October 1991.
 Media relations were originally handled by the Animal Liberation Front Supporters Group, but a new ALF press office was created to receive claims of responsibility anonymously, in order to avoid charges of conspiracy.
 The name was changed again, this time to the Animal Liberation Press Office, after the introduction of the Terrorism Act 2000, in order to avoid police attention, and to reflect that the office issues statements on behalf of a number of activist groups, not just the ALF.

 Robin Webb, formerly a member of the RSPCA ruling council, runs the office in the UK.